Magnetar Engines in Broad-lined Type Ic Supernovae and a Unified Picture for Magnetar-powered Stripped-envelope Supernovae: Data Collection and Fittings

 We then adopt a Markov Chain Monte Carlo method with the \texttt{emcee} package \citep{ForemanMackey2013} to fit the multi-band lightcurve of each SN Ic-BL based on the model in Section \ref{sec:Model}.
 In our fittings, a standard Galactic reddening law with $A_V=3.1$ is considered \citep{Cardelli1989}.
 In cases where the host-galaxy extinction of an SN Ic-BL is either unreported or measured to be negligible, we assume zero host extinction and only consider Milky Way extinction in our fittings.
-Figure \ref{fig:SESNe_Mej_Ekin} shows that the kinetic energies and ejecta masses of ordinary core-collapse SESNe exhibit a linear relationship in log-log space \citep[e.g.,][]{Lyman2016,Taddia2018}, with a best-fit line of
+Figure \ref{fig:SESNe_Mej_Ekin} shows that the kinetic energies and ejecta masses of ordinary core-collapse SESNe follow an approximately linear relation in log-log space \citep[e.g.,][]{Lyman2016,Taddia2018}, with a fitting line of

+Since the kinetic energies of ordinary SESNe are likely powered primarily by the neutrino-driven mechanism, we take the above equation to represent the initial kinetic energy $E_{\rm kin,i}$ of SN Ic-BL within the magnetar central engine framework. {We do not exclude the possibility that the inferred kinetic energies of ordinary SESNe may be slightly affected by central energy injection.
+However, as discussed in Section \ref{app_sec:Dependence_E_kin} of Appendix \ref{app_sec:Dependence}, this effect can be neglected provided that the initial rotational energy are much larger than the neutrino-driven initial kinetic energy for each SN Ic-BL. }